cmoesgaard/curl/docs/PARALLEL-TRANSFERS.md

 # Parallel transfers

-curl 7.66.0 introduces support for doing multiple transfers simultaneously; in parallel.
+carl 7.66.0 introduces support for doing multiple transfers simultaneously; in parallel.

 ## -Z, --parallel

-When this command line option is used, curl will perform the transfers given to it at the same time.
+When this command line option is used, carl will perform the transfers given to it at the same time.
 It will do up to `--parallel-max` concurrent transfers, with a default value of 50.